eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 If the registration and notification processes are successful, mainly two things happen:

 - The PID Provider or Attestation Provider receives an access certificate.
 - The trust anchors of the PID Provider or Attestation Provider are included in a Trusted List.

-These two aspects are discussed in the next two subsections.
+These two processes are discussed in the next two subsections.

 ##### 6.3.2.2 PID Provider or Attestation Provider receives an access certificate